lowRISC/opentitan/hw/ip/otbn/doc/_index.md

 **Compare.**
 Subtracts the second WDR value from the first one and updates flags.
+The content of the second source WDR can be shifted by an immediate before it is consumed by the operation.
 This instruction is identical to BN.SUB, except that no result register is written.

 ```